-- Preheat the oven to 350 °F. Line a cookie sheet with parchment paper or non-stick baking mats.
+- Preheat the oven to 350 degrees Fahrenheit.
+Line a cookie sheet with parchment paper or non-stick baking mats.

 - Add 1 egg at a time, scraping the dough from the edges of the bowl in between.
 Add the vanilla.3 large eggs, 1 teaspoon vanilla extract

 - In a second large bowl, add the oats, flour, baking soda, and salt.
 Mix until combined.2 teaspoons baking soda, 3 cups rolled oats, 1 ¼ cup all-purpose flour, 1/2 teaspoon salt

 - Add the dry ingredients to the bowlwith the wet ingredients, and mix until they are just combined.

 - Fold in the M&M’s, chocolate chips, and butterscotch.1/2 cup chocolate chips, 1/2 cup M&M’s candy, ½ cup butterscotch chips

-- Portion the dough into 1/4th cup-sized balls, and place htem 4 inches apart on the prepared cookie sheet.
+- Portion the dough into 1/4th cup-sized balls, roll them, and place them 4 inches apart on the prepared cookie sheet.
 Gently press them down slightly, but careful not to flatten too much.

 - Bake for 8-10 minutes.
 Be careful not to overbake!

-- As soon as the cookies are removed from the oven, gently push them down with the back of a spatula.
-Let them stand for 3 minutes before transferring them to a wire rack to cool completely.
+- Let them stand for 3 minutes before transferring them to a wire rack to cool completely.

 - Store in large resealable plastic bags or an airtight container for up to 1 week.